-You have created at least one Genesys Web Engagement Server application in the Configuration Server (see Creating a Node Application).
+You have created at least one Genesys Web Engagement Server application in the Configuration Server (see Creating a Node Application) and imported the metadata xml file for the application.

 - 1. Open Genesys Administrator. - 2.
 Go to Account/Roles and open your role (or create a new one). - 3.
 Create a new Role dedicated to the Genesys Web Engagement Management UI and name it accordingly.
-For example, GWE851\Admin. - 4.
+For example, GWE852_Admin. - 4.
 Go to the Role Privileges tab.
 In the Add/Remove Products list, select the Genesys Web Engagement product.
 The privileges Access to GWE Categories Management and Access to GWE Pacing Configuration will appear. - 5.
 Change the state of both privileges to Allowed. - 6.
 Click the Save & Close button.